t0w4r/phcat/README.md

 # phcat
-a php code analysis tool
+a php code analysis tool (still on developing stage)